 Contact your specific Port of Entry for more information on bringing merchandise across the border.
-Phone numbers for the various Ports of Entry can be found here: www.cbp.gov/contact/port.
+Phone numbers for the various Ports of Entry can be found here: Locate a Port of Entry | U.S. Customs and Border Protection (cbp.gov).